ERP for Everyone 02: Setup

 The organisation setup page of ERPNext

-Now, it will show you a loading screen while it sets up your organisation.
-This may take a few minutes, so be patient.
+Press Next again.
+ERPNext will show you a loading screen while it sets up your organisation, which usually takes less than a minute.

 The ERPNext dashboard page